stripe/veneur/README.md

 Veneur aims to be highly performant.
 In local testing with sysctl defaults on a mixed wireless and wired network and 2 clients, running on a 8-core i7-2600K with 16GB of RAM and `workers: 96` in it's config, Veneur was able to sustain ~150k metrics processed per second with no drops on the loopback interface, with flushes every 10 seconds.
 Tests used ~24,000 metric name & tag combinations.

+This chart shows the number of packets processed per second as well as a nice flat zero for the number of errors per second in dropped packets.

 ![Benchmark](/benchmark.png?raw=true "Benchmark")